-- b.
+- a.
+Funds that are programmed for these support costs are available for allocation only until the end of the fiscal year identified in the SHOPP.
+Whenever programmed funds are not allocated by this deadline, the project phase lapses and the phase will be deleted from the SHOPP, unless Caltrans requests an allocation time extension that is approved by the Commission before the end of the programmed fiscal year.
+If the lapsed phase is critical to the delivery of the project, the project is considered a failed project and all unallocated phases will be deprogrammed from the SHOPP.
+Work on an allocated phase may continue. - b.
 Funds allocated for the PA&ED and PS&E support phases must initiate expenditure within six months of the date of allocation unless the Commission approves a project expenditure time extension.
-Whenever allocated support funds have not initiated expenditure within six months of the date of allocation, these allocated funds will be rescinded. - c.
+Whenever allocated support funds have not initiated expenditure by the deadline, the allocated funds will be rescinded, and a new allocation request must be submitted to the Commission for approval. - c.
 After the Commission's allocation for the PA&ED and PS&E phases, Caltrans has up to 36 months to complete the scope of work specific to that project phase.
 At the time of allocation, the Commission may extend the deadline for completion of work and the expenditure of funds, if necessary, to accommodate the proposed expenditure plan for the project. - d.
 Funds allocated for construction support must initiate expenditure within one month after the award of the contract or these allocated funds will be rescinded.
-Caltrans has up to 36 months to complete the scope of work specific to that project phase.
+Caltrans has up to 36 months after the award of the contract to complete the scope of work specific to that project phase.
 At the time of fund allocation, the Commission may extend the deadline for completion of work and the expenditure of funds, if necessary, to accommodate the proposed expenditure plan for the project.
-For the purpose of this section, the construction support phase is deemed to end at construction contract acceptance. - e.
-Caltrans will provide a report at each Commission meeting on projects which have not started expending allocated support funds within four months of the date of the Commission's allocation.
+For the purpose of this section, the timely use of funds requirements for the construction support phase is considered complete at construction contract acceptance.

+- e.
+Caltrans will provide a report at each Commission meeting on projects which have not started expending allocated support funds within four months of the date of the Commission's allocation. - f.
+Programmed phases that have lapsed or been de-programmed, as well as allocated funds that are rescinded, shall be reported to the Commission at the next Commission meeting.

-46. Timely Use of Funds for Right of Way Support and Capital
+47. Timely Use of Funds for Right of Way Support and Capital